 you wish to have your mirror coated or re-coated by a company not

-me first.
-If something goes wrong with the stripping of an
+listed above, we strongly request that you consult us first.
+If something goes wrong with the

 old coating or a new coating, some coaters may take

 measures to remove the residue before recoating.
 This can

 the figure of the mirror.
 After

 the initial coating, LCO cannot and will not be held responsible

 for damage to the optical figure/surface caused by a coater,